 There are three types of reverse mortgages:

-Single-purpose reverse mortgages
+– Single-purpose reverse mortgages

-Federally-insured reverse mortgages
+– Federally-insured reverse mortgages (HECM loans)

-Proprietary reverse mortgages
+– Proprietary reverse mortgages

 They allow a homeowner to use the proceeds for one single purpose as the name suggests, usually to payoff property taxes or for home improvements.
 They have low associated fees, but are limited in their offerings.

 Homeowners can use this type of reverse mortgage for any purpose, or multiple purposes, and can select how they want to receive the money.
-HECMs will carry the same interest-rates regardless of lender, but the closing costs and servicing fees can vary, so make sure you shop around.
+HECMs will carry the same interest rates regardless of lender, but the closing costs and servicing fees can vary, so make sure you shop around.

-A proprietary reverse mortgage is similar to a Home Equity Conversion Mortgage, though they are privately-backed loans and usually the most expensive.
+Finally, a proprietary reverse mortgage is similar to a Home Equity Conversion Mortgage, though they are privately-backed loans and usually the most expensive.
 They can provide more money up front than a HECM, but the initial credit line will not grow over time like a HECM.